 The decision to move a boiler could be motivated by a variety of reasons.
-It’s common to relocate a boiler to free up storage space in a kitchen, reduce the noise of a boiler in a bedroom, or simply position it in a more discreet place where the pipework is less visible.
+It’s common to relocate a current boiler to free up storage space in a kitchen, reduce the noise of a boiler in a bedroom, or simply position it in a more discreet place where the pipework is less visible.
 Alternatively, the move might even be part of a larger home extension project.

-But how much does it cost to relocate a boiler?
+But how much does it cost to move a boiler?
 In this guide, we’ll explore the factors that affect the price of moving a boiler, from the materials involved to the place it’s being moved to.
 Along the way, we’ll also take a look at scenarios when a new replacement boiler would make more sense, locations you can move a boiler to, and how long the process takes.

 The cost of moving a boiler